 It turns out that this French dessert is super easy to make, but there’s a couple of techniques behind this custard dessert.
 I will show you how easy it is to make with some simple steps, and you’ll only have to add some love and passion to get this chestnut crème brûlée just right.
 You'll be torching that custard to golden perfection and filling your house with the loveliest caramel aromas in no time.

-The chestnut crème brûlée is a fantastic dessert for special dinners.
-Served in individual ramekins, the custard has a lovely presentation, and you can even make it ahead, so you can take care of your guests without having to worry about checking on your dessert course.
+The chestnut creme brulee is a fantastic dessert for special dinners.
+Served in individual ramekins, the chestnut custard has a lovely presentation, and you can even make it ahead, so you can take care of your guests without having to worry about checking on your dessert course.
 Create a showstopper moment by torching the crème brûlée in front of your guests.

 I’m sure you already have four out of the five ingredients we’ll need today: milk, heavy cream, eggs, and sugar.
 The fifth one is not to be overlooked because it’s the dessert’s soul — the chestnut spread.
-You might be familiar with commercial nut spreads, but I do suggest you use a top-of-the-line artisan spread for your crème brûlée.
-I use Clement Faugier Creme de Marrons de l'Ardeche, a superb chestnut spread made with artisan methods since 1885 in the French southern Rhone Valley.
-You can find it in our shop.
+You might be familiar with commercial nut spreads, but I do suggest you use a top-of-the-line artisan spread for your crème brûlée like Clement Faugier Creme de Marrons de l'Ardeche.
+Clement Faugier chestnut spread recipes stand out because the crafters of this superb chestnut spread uses artisan methods that were honed since 1885 in the French southern Rhone Valley.

 Before you start to make the custard, pre-heat your oven, measure all your ingredients and separate the eggs.
 Then, the rest is easy like a cool summer breeze.

 First, heat milk and cream in a saucepan over medium-high heat until the mixture just comes to a boil.
 Remove from heat.